‘People feel supported and know where to turn if ever they need to’

 We are signatories of the PRIME commitment, which encourages meaningful work experience opportunities for students from low income backgrounds in law firms across the UK and Republic of Ireland.

 To ensure we maintain a fresh approach, our programme is reviewed each year.
-We are currently working with Speakers for Schools to run online work experience and insight events over the summer.
 Students interested in obtaining work experience at the firm can find out more on our trainee lawyer pages which include full details on how to apply.

 To view our equal opportunities and diversity policy, please click here.